 Visitor Centres: There are visitor centres near all three park entrances.
 They have exhibits and bookstores/gift shops.

 - Joshua Tree Visitor Centre is in the village of Joshua Tree, just south of Highway 62 before the west entrance.

 - Oasis Visitor Centre is at the Oasis of Mara in Twentynine Palms, just south of Highway 62 before the north entrance.

 - Cottonwood Visitor Centre can be found inside the park, after arriving through the south entrance.

 Restaurants: There are no restaurants inside the park so you’ll need to pack a picnic lunch.

 Campgrounds and Accommodations: There are several campgrounds in the park, but no hotels.
 Some of the campgrounds are first-come, first-served, while others require reservations.
 Note that some campgrounds close in the summer when visitation is low because of the heat.

-* Information was correct at the time of publication but can change without notice.
+Information was updated January 2022, but can change without notice.
 Please confirm directly with the park.

 Accommodations Near Joshua Tree National Park

 Palm Springs and its neighbouring cities are the nicest places to base out of for a day trip to Joshua Tree National Park.